 Premiere Pro works great with a Quadro card, but for most users a GeForce card is the better option.
 Not only are GeForce cards much more affordable, they are able to match or beat the performance of the Quadro cards.
 However, there are two main benefits to using a Quadro video card - they have more VRAM (useful at times for 8K workflows), and we have found them to be a bit more reliable long-term.
 For most users, these benefits are not worth the substantially higher cost, so we typically recommend using a GeForce card instead.

 Does Premiere Pro run better with NVIDIA or AMD?

-For Premiere Pro, we have seen consistently higher performance with an NVIDIA GeForce/Quadro card than with a comparably priced AMD Radeon/Radeon Pro card.
+For Premiere Pro, we have seen consistently higher performance with an NVIDIA GeForce/Quadro cards than with a comparably priced AMD Radeon/Radeon Pro card.
 Because of this, we highly recommend that you use an NVIDIA-based card for Premiere Pro.